org-mifflin/Mifflin/README.md

 Absolutely out of scope here but I imagine we would want to notify users of their matches.
 In my mind I picture push notifications for users with the app not in the for ground and then observing Sever Sent Events to display an in-app notification for users with the app in the foreground.

 Other options for in app messaging include polling (short and long) and maybe web sockets.
-I don't have any expereince with SSE's but from what I here they fit this use case better than polling for web sockets.
+I don't have any expereince with SSE's but from what I here they fit this use case better than polling or web sockets.

 ### Analytics